Surogate/raspberry_script/README.md

-    --ip arg            path to the file containing ip addresses --t arg             time in second between ip tests --script_on arg     path to the file containing the list of script to launch when all ip answer to ping --script_off arg    path to the file containing the list of script to launch when not all ip answer to ping --script_once arg   path to the file containing the list of script to launch when at least one ip answer to ping
+    --ip arg            path to the file containing ip addresses --t arg             time in second between ip tests --script_on arg     path to the file containing the list of script to launch when all ip answer to ping --script_off arg    path to the file containing the list of script to launch when all ip does not answer to ping --script_once arg   path to the file containing the list of script to launch when at least one ip answer to ping